MIT-TESSE/goseek-challenge/README.md

 Over the course of the competition, any important announcements or updates will be listed in this section.
 We recommend that you follow this repository to be alerted to these announcements.

+1. We've posted version 0.1.2 of the challenge simulator.
+This provides better support for the __Perception Pipeline__ and addresses a minor bug.
+Please download this new simulator, if you were using 0.1.0.
+The link can be found in the [instruction](Instructions.md).
+2. We've also updated [tesse-gym](https://github.com/MIT-TESSE/tesse-gym) since our initial release to support the __Perception Pipeline__.
+You should update your clone of `tesse-gym` from the [instructions](Instructions.md).
+Please also rebuild the `goseek-base` docker image, as well as any of your submission images.

 ## Getting Started

 Complete installation instructions can be found [here](Instructions.md), which lays out prerequisites, provides a link to download the competition simulator, and describes steps to install all required competition software.